sw360cab/websockets-scaling/BLOG.md

 docker-compose up -d
 ```

->`Tip`: when using `HAProxy` remember to define the correct hostnames of the endpoint involved in the configuration file.
+>`Tip`: when using `HAProxy` remember to define the correct hostnames of the endpoints involved in the configuration file.

 ```bash
 backend bk_socket